27 December 2018

 Norovirus infection typically causes acute gastroenteritis.
 It is also a common cause of food poisoning and is usually related to consumption of undercooked shellfish.
-People can also get norovirus from an infected person, contaminated food or water, or by touching contaminated surfaces.
+People can get norovirus infection from having direct contact with an infected person, consuming contaminated food or water, or by touching contaminated surfaces.
 Norovirus can also cause outbreaks of acute gastroenteritis in settings where people are staying close together such as schools, elderly homes, hotels, play facilities and cruise ships.
 The disease affects people of all age groups and tends to be more common during winter.
 The virus is previously known as ‘Norwalk-like viruses’.

 Symptoms include nausea, vomiting, diarrhoea, abdominal pain, low-grade fever and malaise.
-The symptoms are usually self-limiting, most people will get better within 1 – 3 days.
+The symptoms are usually self-limiting and most people will get better within 1 – 3 days.

 Modes of transmission

 The infection can be transmitted via the following ways: